-Suus swam toward the beach first and I followed.
+Suus swam toward the beach first, and then I followed.
 Surprisingly, so did many of the sharks—right until the last possible moment.
 I saw them in the thigh-deep water.
 We may as well have been crossing the English Channel; it was the longest swim of my life.

 Sadly, Shark Bay on Koh Tao is now developed with luxury accommodation.
-And if that wasn’t bad enough, a fleet of tourist boats go there to deposit dozens of snorkelers into the water like splashing turds.
+And if that wasn’t bad enough, an armada of tourist boats go there to deposit dozens of snorkelers into the water like splashing turds.
 Is it even possible to still become surrounded by sharks at Shark Bay?

 I have no idea if the sharks were tolerant enough to hang around.
 Or if they have a taste for this new breed of tourist invading their quiet bay.